abdelrahmanbassam/Connect4/README.md

 Connect 4 is a strategy game for two players.
 Each player drops colored discs into a vertical grid.
 The goal is to make as many "connect-fours" as possible—this means getting four of your discs in a row vertically, horizontally, or diagonally.
 The winner is the player with the most "connect-fours" when the board is full.

-This implementation has a human vs. computer mode where the computer uses artificial intelligence (AI) to play .
+This implementation has a human vs. computer mode where the computer uses artificial intelligence (AI) to play.

 ![image.png](./assets/image.png)